PROGRAM OVERVIEW | Science Overview | Technology Overview

 Even if Mars is devoid of past or present life, however, there's still much excitement on the horizon.
 We ourselves might become the "life on Mars" should humans choose to travel there one day.
 Meanwhile, we still have a lot to learn about this amazing planet and its extreme environments.

-To discover the possibilities for life on Mars--past, present or our own in the future--the Mars Program has developed an exploration strategy known as "Follow the Water."
+To discover the possibilities for past or present life on Mars, NASA's Mars Exploration Program is currently following an exploration strategy known as "Seek Signs of Life."

 Image left: Artist's concept of future Mars outpost.